 How much to take

-Your doctor may change your dose during treatment.
+Your doctor may change your dose or dosing schedule during treatment.

 How to take it

 Swallow the capsules with a glass of water.

 Take the capsules at about the same time each day.